Sharif-bot-cmd/QNET/README.md

 ## What’s New in QNET 1.1

-> DuckDuckGo-Style Search
+> Enhanced Search Experience
-Clean, readable results with titles, snippets, and metadata.
+A modern DuckDuckGo-style search interface with clean titles, readable snippets, and structured metadata — all rendered locally inside QNET for a smoother, private experience.

-> /go Secure Redirect System
+> /go Secure Redirect Gateway
-Safely open external or IPFS links without leaving QNET — complete with confirmation and “Return Home.”
+Safely explore external or IPFS links without ever leaving QNET.
+Each redirect includes confirmation, a visible destination preview, and a quick “Return Home” option to keep you fully inside your decentralized space.

 QNET is a self-contained, privacy-first micro network that transforms your device into a decentralized web portal — capable of operating **offline**, through **I2P/TOR/IPFS**, or globally via **Cloudflare Tunnel** or **Ngrok**.